sakaridis/fog_simulation-SFSU_synthetic/README.md

 ```

 The demo runs our fog simulation on an example clear-weather image from Cityscapes and writes the results (synthesized foggy image, estimated transmittance map and depth map) under the directory `output/demos/`.
 The running time for a single image is around 2-3 minutes on an Intel Core i7 machine with 16 GB RAM.

+We have tested the demo:
+- on Linux 64-bit with gcc and MATLAB releases 2016b and 2017b
+- on Windows 64-bit with Microsoft Visual C++ 2012 and MATLAB release 2014a

+The results of the demo may differ for MATLAB release 2014a or earlier compared to 2014b or newer, although this difference is generally negligible.
+The reason is that for the required conversion of the input image to the CIE L\*a\*b\* color space, the recommended MATLAB function `rgb2lab` was only introduced in release 2014b, and the alternative implementation for earlier releases produces slightly different values for the output CIE L\*a\*b\* image.
+We note that for generating our *Foggy Cityscapes* dataset, we have used a release supporting `rgb2lab`.

 ### Foggy Cityscapes-refined